 There’s no exact way to count every piece of plastic, obviously, but scientists base the research on more than guesstimates.
 These are based on scientific studies and data collection from ocean monitoring programs, satellite imagery, beach cleanups, and oceanographic surveys.

-These pieces of junk choke both marine or plant life.
+These pieces of junk choke both marine and plant life.
 Plastic debris poses a serious threat to marine animals, causing entanglement, ingestion, and suffocation.
 It also harms coral reefs, seagrass beds, and other habitats vital for the survival of marine ecosystems.

-Seventy-Three Percent (73%) of All Beach Litter Is Plastic.
+Seventy-three Percent (73%) of All Beach Litter Is Plastic.

+73% of all beach litter around the world is plastic.
 Between the ‘70s and ‘90s, plastic waste more than tripled.
 Although we appeared to have it under control before that time, single-use plastic bottles and the like were gaining in popularity.

 The Amount of Plastic Present in the Oceans Can Circle the Earth 400 Times.